solufemi91/sparta-project1-jsgame/README.md

 ## The most challenging part

 One of the things I struggled with was creating a program that would register when the keeper came in contact with the ball.
 I also struggled at first to implement variation on the shots.

+## What I was most pleased with

+I really like the animations I have used in relation to movement of the keeper and the ball.
+I am also happy with how managed to record when the keeper came in contact with the ball.